Buying a new mountain bike doesn’t have to be an exorbitant expense, even though that’s what most of us have been led to believe.

 If you’re looking for the best mountain bikes under $500, you’ve come to the right place.

-In this article, we’ll review five excellent bikes.
+In this article, we’ll review four excellent bikes.
 We’ll talk about what each of them brings to the table and discuss any potential disadvantages.

 Huffy Hardtail Mountain Bike, Stone Mountain, 26 inch, 21-Speed, Charcoal, 26 Inch Wheels/17 Inch Frame, Model Number: 76818